 The Pre-School is a registered charity and is managed by a voluntary parent committee who support the teaching staff.
 The committee relies on volunteers who are prepared to give some of their time to help with the running of the pre-school or who would like to be involved with fundraising activities.
 Fundraising events provide a valuable source of income for the pre-school and we ensure these funds are used for purchasing new equipment and toys to improve the children’s experience at the pre-school.
 The events also provide a great opportunity to meet other parents away from the mêlée of drop off and collection times.

 Reg.
 Charity No. 1008931

 The qualified and committed members of staff provide high quality childcare and education in a safe and caring environment.
-We offer childcare for children aged between 2 and 5 years old.
-Children aged between 3 and 5 can be offered a combination of morning and all day sessions.
-Children aged between 2 and 3 will be offered afternoon sessions.
+We offer childcare for children aged between 2 and 4 years old.
+Children can be offered a combination of morning, afternoon and all day sessions to suit your childcare requirements.

 We currently offer government funding for 2, 3 and 4 year olds.

 Our staff team:

 NNEB 25 YEARS EXP